TradingRobot/quantech/README.md

 i'm sure you can learn this staff within 10 min

 ## Overview
-when you start the program (i must confess the demo picture is suck)
+when you start the program (i must confess the demo picture is suck, open in new tab to see more clearly)
 ![image](tutorial/image/main_screen.png)

 press the account button,